chef-boneyard/chef-web-docs-2016/chef_master/source/delivery.rst

 Verify Stage
 -----------------------------------------------------
-The Verify stage runs automatically when someone submits a new change or updates an existing change that hasn’t yet been approved.
+The Verify stage runs automatically when someone submits a new change or updates an existing change that hasn't yet been approved.
 It is made up of the following phases.
 (Remember that you can skip phases that do not apply to your project and you have complete control over what happens in a given phase job.)

 * **Lint**.
 Run tools that analyze your source code to identify stylistic problems.
 * **Syntax**.
 Check that the code can be parsed and, if applicable, that it compiles.